PSPDFKit/awesome-nutrient/README.md

-# Awesome PSPDFKit
+# Awesome Nutrient

 ![The PDF SDK Developers Trust](./resources/header.png)

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 [![Chat](https://img.shields.io/badge/chat-on_discord-7289da.svg)](https://discord.gg/Z754Pfb8bD)

-This repository contains examples built with PSPDFKit.
+This repository contains examples built with Nutrient.
 These examples are not officially supported.
 They may stop working, they may not be repaired -- and still serve for inspiration.
 Read [the disclaimer](https://github.com/PSPDFKit/awesome-pspdfkit/blob/master/DISCLAIMER.md) or [reach out if you have questions](https://support.pspdfkit.com/hc/en-us/requests/new).

 ## Web

-A wide variety of examples what PSPDFKit for Web can do can be found in the [Example Catalog](https://github.com/PSPDFKit/pspdfkit-web-examples-catalog) - [Try them online](https://web-examples.our.services.nutrient-powered.io/).
+A wide variety of examples what Nutrient Web SDK can do can be found in the [Example Catalog](https://github.com/PSPDFKit/pspdfkit-web-examples-catalog) - [Try them online](https://web-examples.our.services.nutrient-powered.io/).

 - **Electronic Signatures:** Use our API to add electronic signature images to PDFs.
 - **Watermarks:** Add custom content (like images, text, and logos) as watermarks to your PDF pages.
-- **Image Annotations:** Annotate images with PSPDFKit for Web.
+- **Image Annotations:** Annotate images with Nutrient Web SDK.
 - **Custom UI for Annotations:** Create a fully customized UI for working with annotations.
 - **Custom Annotation Permissions:** Define custom permissions for annotation types.
 - **Custom Annotation Tools:** Add your own tools or actions when an annotation is selected.